irq8/trackercat/README.md

 ### About TrackerCat

-TrackerCat is an open source GPS utility that excels in working with GPX files.
-It's geared for forensic analysts, private sector investigators, law enforcement or military personnel to assist in conducting GPS device analysis of *devices that make use of GPX files*.
-TC should be used in conjunction with an investigator's current forensics tools.
-It can also be incorporated into your own open source or closed source project.
+TrackerCat is an open source GPS utility that parses GPX files on devices that use them for recording past trip activity.
+It's geared for forensic analysts, private sector investigators, law enforcement or military personnel to assist in conducting GPS device forensics.TC should be used in *conjunction* with an investigator's current forensics tools.
+It is not designed to entirely replace commercial tools.
+It can also be incorporated into your own open or closed source project.

-The project's tools are 100% open source and freely available.
+The tool is 100% open source and freely available.

-***TrackerCat Project*** -- refers to tools hosted on this Github that can be used for the manual examination of GPS devices.

-***TrackerCat tc.py Tool*** -- the Python tool hosted here that can parse GPX files found on many GPS devices.
-The tool does *not* support historic data stored in binary files and is only used to parse XML files within the proper context.
+***TrackerCat tc.py Tool*** -- the Python 2.7 tool hosted here can parse GPX files (XML files found on many GPS devices).
+The tool does *not* support historic data stored in binary files and can only be used with devices that utilize the GPX 1.1 format.
+That said, tc.py can dump critical timestamp and coordinate information to CSV format.
+The data can also be imported into major mapping tools that support KML (Keyhole Markup Language).

-This document primarily deals with the use, limitations and idea behind the tc.py tool.
 ### Use of tc.py

 **Recursive Extraction**